Historical Note:

 The ability to possess others would make a very big difference to what one can accomplish without a body.
 Because I contend that anyone who creates a Horcrux is eventually going to be in that particular boat (talk about a ship of fools…).

 Because the fact remains that making a Horcrux does not mean that you physically live forever.
 We have no evidence whatsoever to suggest that it makes you immune to time.
 Tom created his first Horcrux at 16.
 We saw him in his early 20s with Madam Smith.
 We could see he was not still physically 16.
 Eventually, even with a Horcrux, you are still going to lose your body — or it will become so enfeebled that you will be trapped in it.
 Only anomalies like Tom, who can naturally reach out and possess others get any kind of benefit from creating Horcruxes.
-Otherwise all a wizard accomplishes by it is something that will diminish his soul in order to tether it on this side of the Veil, and since any wizard has the option of choosing to be a ghost, and can do so with a complete soul, a Horcrux effectively produces absolutely zilch.
+Otherwise all a wizard accomplishes by it is something that will diminish his soul in order to tether it on this side of the Veil, and since any wizard has the option of choosing to become a ghost, and can do so with a complete soul, a Horcrux effectively produces absolutely zilch.
 There’s a reason Horcruxes are rare.
 People eventually discovered that they didn’t work.

 And, frankly, being a ghost is the sounder choice, since you are pretty well guaranteed to remain yourself as a ghost, rather than having to fight to retain your identity and stay aware every single moment, without rest, in ever-present danger of unraveling, as Slughorn describes it, and even Tom confirmed it back in GoF.